 Everyone keeps saying UX is crucial to building a successful business.
-Have you heard the same but aren’t 100 per cent sure what UX is and why it’s so important?
+Have you heard the same but aren’t 100 percent sure what UX is and why it is so important?

-To clear up the confusion, we’ve decided to create a comprehensive UX guide that will answer all of your questions and provide much-needed clarity.
-We think it’s worth a read!
+To clear up the confusion, we have decided to create a comprehensive UX guide that will answer all of your questions and provide much-needed clarity.
+We think it is worth a read!

-User experience design encompasses various disciplines, including interaction design, visual design, information architecture, and user research.
-By taking a holistic approach to UX design, designers can create products and services that are not only easy to use but also enjoyable to use.
+User experience design is a multidimensional field that incorporates various aspects, including but not limited to interaction design, visual design, information architecture, and user research.
+By integrating these different domains within the realm of UX design, designers are able to build products and services that are a joy to use and intuitively meet the user's requirements.

 This comparison can help us to understand user experience better.
 It doesn't include just one thing, for example, the look of the site.